Morning Session 8:30 AM -11:30 AM

 “Extend your d…a…t…a…”

-This workshop aims to problematize conventional conceptualizations of data as known, familiar and inert objects, in order to imagine more complex, creative, and critical engagements with data in the conduct of research.
-Participants will be invited to present and share their own data, as well as working with examples and activities provided by the organizers.
-We will consider how recent developments in theory and methodology, such as the ‘new materialisms’ and performance studies, are forcing us to rethink our habitual assumptions about data.
+This workshop problematizes conventional conceptualizations of data as known, familiar and inert objects, in order to imagine more complex, creative, and critical engagements with data in the conduct of inquiry.
+The participants will be invited to share their own data and to work with examples and activities provided by the organizers.
+We will consider how recent developments in theory and methodology, such as the ‘new materialisms’, performance studies, post-qualitative approaches, are enabling us to rethink our habitual assumptions about data.
 Attendees will engage with different data flows, as part of a joint effort to push normative boundaries limiting the infinite possibilities of data.
-We will collectively question the functions of data within participants’ research projects through individual re-imagining and collective re-working activities.
-We encourage participants to plug theory, play, and creativity into data to see what might become possible.
+We will also collectively question the functions of data within participants’ research projects through individual re-imagining and collective re-working activities.
+We encourage participants to get provoked by theory, play, and creativity to see what might become possible.
 Where might d…a…t…a go?

 Arthur Bochner & Carolyn Ellis